 Information about services for Graduate Research students - legal, finance, libraries, health, IT, indigenous, international, student union and Graduate Student Association.

 We offer workshops and tutorials on a wide range of academic skills.
 Academic Skills supports the learning of all University of Melbourne students, whether undergraduate or postgraduate.
 Free workshops and seminars are open to all currently enrolled University of Melbourne Graduate Research students.

 The University has provided child care facilities since late 1970s.
 Several types of services have operated over the years from different sites.
 The two current centres: Swanston Street Children's Centre and Queensberry Children's Centre have operated from those sites since 1980 and 1995 respectively, providing a total of 138 long day care places for the University Community.

 A part of student services that consists of a number of complementary specialist areas.
 Together, these provide for the physical, emotional and spiritual needs of our community.
 Phone +61 3 8344 6927.

 - Parkville address: Level 2, 138 Cardigan Street, Carlton

 - Southbank address: Room 1.29, HUB Building, Southbank

-Disability Liaison assists current and prospective students with an ongoing health condition to access services and support.
-There are a range of services and support that Disability Liaison may be able to provide.
-Please be aware that these services will not be appropriate to all students.
-Call 136352 or make an appointment.
+Student Equity and Disability Support (SEDS) assists current and prospective students with ongoing health conditions or disabilities to access services and support.
+There are a range of services and support that SEDS may be able to provide.
+Please be aware that these services will not be appropriate for all students.

 The University provides services for international students which include help coping with moving to a new country, visa advice and the like.